krschroeder/baseframe_js/readme.md

 ### Features
 This plugin adds a delay to the desktop navigation and for the nestled `<ul>`'s that fly out.
-Also, features an edge detection on the drop-downs, and uses corresponding CSS to position, so it stays on the page.
-I think this is a nice feature to have and adds a small nice little touch to the finished project.
+Also, features an edge detection on the drop-down `<ul>` elements, and uses corresponding CSS to position, so it stays on the page.

 ### Settings
 Option | Type | Default | Description
 ------ | ---- | ------- | -----------
 stopWidth | number | 768 | the width in which the navigaiton will stop for mobile.